j19sch/frogsconf/pages/home.md

 ---

 ## What is FroGS conf?
-Friends of Good Software is an unconference.
-It's a participant-driven meeting for and by people with an interest in software testing.
+FroGS conf, or "Friends of Good Software conference" in full, is an unconference.
+It's a participant-driven meeting for and by people with an interest in quality and software.
 The organizers provide a basic structure; the rest is up to all of us, the participants.

 ### When is it?

-Wednesday 1 September 2021 (lean coffee, Miro orientation, social hangout) & Saturday 4 September 2021 (unconference).
-You can find the schedule [here](/event-format/#schedule-saturday).
+Wednesday 1 September 2021 in the evening (lean coffee, Miro orientation, social hangout) & Saturday 4 September 2021 (unconference).

+You can find the schedule [here](/schedule).

 ### How can I get a ticket?

 If you wish to attend, please register [here](/tickets).
 Tickets for this virtual edition are free.

 ### Code of Conduct: The Short Version

 We want FroGS conf to be a welcoming and safe space, where everyone can participate.

 The Short Version: Be a respectful human person.
 Let other people be themselves.
 Do not ruin anyone else’s experience.
 Keep an open mind.
 If you see or experience something unacceptable, respectfully ask for it to stop.
-The TestCraftCamp organizers will support you.
+The FroGS conf organizers will support you.

 Read our full Code of Conduct [here](/code-of-conduct).